Analysis

 Analyst Hayden Shaw said the wholesale partnership with VodafoneThree creates a sub-£50 offer for unlimited mobile and multi-gig broadband.

-The key question is whether Community Fibre can turn strong London take-up and low-cost expansion into durable returns as UK broadband moves from catch-up investment toward a market with more capacity and sharper pricing pressure.
+The question is whether Community Fibre can turn strong London take-up and low-cost expansion into durable returns as UK broadband moves from catch-up investment toward a market with more capacity and sharper pricing pressure.

 Share this article